drmumford/frontend-nanodegree-arcade-game/README.md

 # Udacity Frogger, by Dave Mumford

 This is the 3rd project in Udacity's Frontend Web Developer Nanodegree curriculum.
-The purpose of this project is to showcase student's Object-Oriented JavaScript and HTML5 Canvas skills and, of course, to create a game that is playable, bug free and fun!
+The purpose of this project is to showcase a student's Object-Oriented JavaScript and HTML5 Canvas skills.
+Of course, it's also to create a game that is creative, playable, bug free and fun to play!

-Play 'Udacity Frogger' online at [http://www.ironwoodlife.com/frogger](http://www.ironwoodlife.com/frogger/).
+Play 'Udacity Frogger' online at [drmumford.github.io/frontend-nanodegree-arcade-game](http://drmumford.github.io/frontend-nanodegree-arcade-game/).

 View the source code by selecting either the 'Clone in Desktop' or 'Download ZIP' options above.